Coins of the Indian rupee: History

 After Indian independence in 1947, British Indian coins were in use as a frozen currency until the dominion of India became a republic in 1950.
 The first rupee coins of the Republic of India were minted in 1950.
-These included 1/2 rupee, 1/4 rupee, 2 anna, 1 anna, 1/2 anna & 1 pice coins, and are referred to as the anna series or pre-decimal coinage.
+These included ₹1/2, ₹1/4, 2 anna, 1 anna, 1/2 anna & 1 pice coins, and are referred to as the anna series or pre-decimal coinage.
 Under the anna series, one rupee was divided into 16 annas or 64 pice, with each anna equal to 4 pice.

 In 1957, India shifted to the decimal system, though for a short period of time, both decimal and non-decimal coins were in circulation.
-To distinguish between the two pice coins in circulation, the coins minted between 1957 and 1964 were printed with the legend “Naya Paisa” (“New Paisa”).
+To distinguish between the two versions of pice coins in circulation (pre-decimal and decimal), the coins minted between 1957 and 1964 were printed with the legend “Naya Paisa” (“New Paisa”).
 The denominations in circulation were 1, 2, 3, 5, 10, 20, 25, 50 (naya) paisa and one rupee.
 Since rupees retained their pre-decimal value, pre-decimal coins of one, half and quarter rupees remained in circulation after decimalisation.
+With effect from 30 September 1968, all anna coins and British Indian (pre-decimalisation) rupee coins minted in quaternary alloy (1/2 silver composition) were officially demonetised, though pre-decimalisation rupee coins minted in pure nickel, including British Indian issues from June 1946 onwards, continued to be legal tender.

 The word "naya" was dropped in 1964 and a new denomination, the 3 paisa, was introduced into circulation.
 A 20 paisa coin was minted in 1968.
 Neither of these coins gained much popularity.
 The 1, 2 and 3 paisa coins were phased out gradually in the 1970s.
 In 1982, a new 2 rupee coin was introduced experimentally to replace 2 rupee notes.
 The 2 rupee coin was not minted again till 1990, after which it was minted every following year.

 Stainless steel coinage of 10, 25 and 50 paisa was introduced in 1988.
 In 1992, a new stainless steel rupee coin, smaller and lighter than the older rupee, was minted, alongside a 5 rupee Cupronickel coin.

 In 2005, the 10 rupee coin was minted for the first time.
-Higher denomination coins were introduced due to an increasing demand for change and the increasing cost of printing 2, 5 and 10 rupee banknotes.
+Higher denomination coins were introduced due to an increasing demand for change and the increasing cost of printing ₹2, ₹5 and ₹10 banknotes.

 On 30 June 2011, all coins in denominations of 25 paisa and below were officially demonetised.

 Commemorative coins in circulation can be found in various denominations.
-They depict various special events or people, including Mahatma Gandhi, Jawaharlal Nehru, Indira Gandhi, B. R. Ambedkar, Rajiv Gandhi, Dnyaneshwar, the 1982 Asian Games, Sardar Vallabhbhai Patel, Subhas Chandra Bose, Sri Aurobindo, Chittaranjan Das, Chhatrapati Shivaji, the 2010 Commonwealth Games, Bhagat Singh, Rabindranath Tagore, Atal Bihari Vajpayee, Jallianwala Bagh massacre etc.
+They depict various special events or people, including Mahatma Gandhi, Jawaharlal Nehru, Indira Gandhi, B. R. Ambedkar, Rajiv Gandhi, Dnyaneshwar, the 1982 Asian Games, Vallabhbhai Patel, Subhas Chandra Bose, Sri Aurobindo, Chittaranjan Das, the 2010 Commonwealth Games, Shivaji, Bhagat Singh, Rabindranath Tagore, Atal Bihari Vajpayee, Jallianwala Bagh massacre, Bal Gangadhar Tilak etc.